Swazi people

-The Swati or Swazi (Swati: Emaswati, singular Liswati) are a Bantu ethnic group native to Southern Africa, inhabiting Eswatini, a sovereign kingdom in Southern Africa, and South Africa's Mpumalanga province.
+The Swazi or Swati (Swazi: Emaswati, singular Liswati) are a Bantu ethnic group native to Southern Africa, inhabiting Eswatini, a sovereign kingdom in Southern Africa, and South Africa's Mpumalanga province.
 EmaSwati are part of the Nguni-language speaking peoples whose origins can be traced through archaeology to East Africa where similar traditions, beliefs and cultural practices are found.

 The Swati people and the Kingdom of Eswatini today are named after Mswati II, who became king in 1839 after the death of his father King Sobhuza.
 Eswatini was a region first occupied by the San people and the current Swazis migrated from north East Africa through to Mozambique and eventually settled in Eswatini in the 15th century.
 Their royal lineage can be traced to a chief named Dlamini I; this is still the royal clan name.
 About three-quarters of the clan groups are Nguni; the remainder are Sotho, Tsonga, others North East African and San descendants.
 These groups have intermarried freely.
 Swazi identity extends to all those with allegiance to the twin monarchs Ingwenyama "the Lion" (the king) and Indlovukati "the She-Elephant" (the queen mother).
 The dominant Swati language and culture are factors that unify Swatis as a nation.

 History

 AmaSwati are native to Southern Africa.
 The term bakaNgwane ("Ngwane's people") is still used as an alternative to emaSwati, to refer to the Swati people.
 AmaSwati are people who are predominantly descended from Nguni-language speakers.
 However some of the Swati people originate from Sotho clans who were also inhabitants of Eswatini.
 Under the leadership of Dlamini III who took over from the Maseko and settlement took place in 1750, along the Pongola River where it cuts through the Lubombo mountains.
 Later on, they moved into a region on the Pongola River, which was in close proximity to the Ndwandwe people.
-Dlamini III's successor was Ngwane III, who is considered the first King of modern Eswatini.
-He ruled from around 1745 until 1780 at the Shiselweni region of Eswatini.